ev3dev/ev3dev.github.io/docs/drivers/dc-motor-class.markdown

 of the `commands` attribute.

 `commands` (read-only)
 : Returns a space separated list of commands supported by the motor controller.

-`duty_cycle_sp` (read/write)
-: Sets the duty cycle setpoint of the PWM signal sent to the motor.
-Values -100 to 100 (-100% to 100%).
+`device_name` (read-only)
+: Returns the name of the motor device/driver.

 `duty_cycle` (read)
 : Shows the current duty cycle of the PWM signal sent to the motor.
-Values -100 to 100 (-100% to 100%).
+Values are -100 to 100 (-100% to 100%).

-`name` (read-only)
+`duty_cycle_sp` (read/write)
-: Returns the name of the motor controller's driver.
+: Writing sets the duty cycle setpoint of the PWM signal sent to the motor.
+Valid values are -100 to 100 (-100% to 100%).
+Reading returns the current
+setpoint.

 `polarity`: (read/write)
 : Sets the polarity of the motor.
 Valid values are `normal` and `inverted`.